spardkar/python-test/README.md

 r2 [605, 635]
 Total traffic on r2 is 1240
 r3 [905, 625]
 Total traffic on r3 is 1530

-Process finished with exit code 0